jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

   caption: [Schematic illustration of the advanced conversion process from distributed aerodynamic loads to adjusted point loads for k-means++ @Arthur2006.], )<fig_69>

-To understand why this approach is not entirely correct, another point about the nature of k-means++ @Arthur2006 must be added.
-In normal application of k-means++, each point initially has the same weighting as a standard option.
+The limitations of this transformation approach become apparent when examining the fundamental properties of k-means++ @Arthur2006.
+In its standard implementation, k-means++ assigns equal weighting to each point during initialization.
-This means that if particularly many data points or in this case force points are found in one location, a new cluster is more likely to be formed there.
+Consequently, areas containing a higher density of data points - in this case, force points - have a greater likelihood of forming new clusters.
-Thus, not only the position of the points but also their number is of great importance.
-// it form should be used
-If we have particularly many but small forces in one location, we artifcally increase the importance.
-Consequently, the position of the centroid would shift towards this point-rich area.
-The varying number of force points is a direct consequence of the variable element lengths that make up the mesh.
-The latter statement can be verified by careful examination of @fig_67.
-In regions were the element lengths is small more force points are accounted there.
-As a consequence, the mentioned likelyhood to generate centroids there is falsely increased.
-Where the centroids or #gls("lie") should be placed is not known beforehand.
-Through the centroid posistion, k-means++ gives exactly these informaiton, that is the centers of the #glspl("lie").
+This characteristic makes both the position and quantity of points critical factors in the clustering process.
+When multiple small-magnitude forces concentrate in a particular location, their collective presence artificially elevates the importance of that region.
+This bias shifts the centroid position toward areas with higher point density, regardless of the individual force magnitudes.
+The variation in force point density stems directly from the non-uniform element lengths within the mesh structure, as evident through careful examination of @fig_67.
+Regions with smaller element lengths accumulate more force points, leading to an artificially increased likelihood of centroid generation in these areas.

+The optimal placement of centroids, which determine the locations of the #glspl("lie"), remains unknown prior to analysis. k-means++ determines these positions through centroid calculation, providing the essential information about #gls("lie") centers.
-If a preferred direction were unknowingly provided through an incorrect data format, the k-means++ output would be partially or completely unusable.
+However, if the input data format inadvertently introduces directional bias, the resulting k-means++ output may become partially or completely invalid for the intended analysis.

-// --------------------------------- adjust --------------------------------- //
+// ------------------------- input format adjustment ------------------------ //
-To adjust the k-means++ input data format, it must be defined how many individual forces are to be found over a reference length.
-Thus, for each element, depending on its element length, it is defined into how many uniformly distributed partial point forces the distributed load is approximated.
-According to @eq_83, at a length of $100 "mm"$, a distributed load [N $"mm"^(-1)$] is approximated by 20 partial point loads [N].
+The adjustment of k-means++ input data format requires establishing a relationship between force distribution and reference length.
+This relationship determines how many uniformly distributed partial point forces approximate the distributed load for each element, based on its specific length.
+According to @eq_83, a distributed load of [N $"mm"^(-1)$] spanning a reference length of $100 "mm"$ is discretized into 20 partial point loads [N].
-Note, the units are given to make things easier to understand and can be adapted to required units.
+These units, since chosen for clarity of exposition, remain adaptable to alternative requirements.
-Consequently, @eq_83 gives the number of partial forces into which a resultant point load should be subdivided.
+@eq_83 thus provides the mathematical basis for determining the number of partial forces necessary to subdivide each resultant point load.

 $ n_F = l_i space.thin 20/100  $ <eq_83>

-The individual partial point loads can be calculated with @eq_84.
-Here, within an #gls("fem") element $i$ and the variable $j$ in this context stands for the partial point load within that element.
-This can be visually seen in the right lower corner in @fig_69.
+The calculation of individual partial point loads follows the formulation presented in @eq_84.
+Within each #gls("fem") element $i$, the variable $j$ denotes the index of the specific partial point load, as illustrated in the lower right corner of @fig_69.

 $ F_(a,i,j) = (q_(a,i) dot l_i )/n_F  $ <eq_84>

-Since the partial point loads are obtained by dividing a scalar value from the resultant single point load, within an  #gls("fem") element $i$ the following can be observed.
+The distribution of partial point loads within a single #gls("fem") element can be derived from the division of the resultant single point load by a scalar value.
-// better transtion for the math reference
+For a given element $i$, this relationship leads to an important property regarding the distribution of forces.
+Consider an element $i$ where $i = "const"$ and $j in {0,1, ..., n_F-1}$.
+It follows that for $F_(i= "const", j)$, all partial forces are equal
-With $i = op("const")$ and with $j in {0,1, ... n_F}$ then follows $F_(i= op("const"), j = op("variabel")) => F_(i,j=0) = F_(i,j=1) = ... = F_(i,j=n_F)$.
+$F_(i,j=0) = F_(i,j=1) = ... = F_(i,j=n_F)$.
-Expressed in words, this means that the partial point loads within an element are equal to each other.
-While the partial point loads within an unqiw element are equal in magnitude, this does not mean that this equality can be extended to other elements.
+This equality demonstrates that all partial point loads within the same element maintain identical magnitudes.
+However, this equality relationship is strictly limited to forces within a single element and does not extend to forces across different elements.
-The structre of the data matrix $bold(X)$, as it is noted in Scikit-learn @Pedregosa2011, is given in @eq_85.
+The resulting data structure can be represented as a matrix $bold(X)$, following the convention used in Scikit-learn @Pedregosa2011, as shown in @eq_85.

-$ bold(X) = bold(X)[ ("Position"); space ("Partial point loads" = F_(a,i,j))] $ <eq_85>
+$ bold(X) = bold(X)[ ("Position"), space ("Partial point loads" = F_(a,i,j))] $ <eq_85>

-For each partial point load, a corresponding three-dimensional position vector is specified.
+Each partial point load is associated with a corresponding three-dimensional position vector.
-To reiterate, the clustering method k-means++ can work with even higher dimensions without hitting hardware limitations or needing to change the implementation.
+As established in @chap_4_0_0, such three-dimensional data structures pose no challenge for k-means++, which readily handles even higher-dimensional spaces.
-APAME is able to provide lift coefficients that are valid for span strips and can be seen resulting entities.
+APAME provides lift coefficients that are valid for span strips, which serve as discrete computational entities.
-Within a strip, the lift coefficient is integrated over the chord.
+Within each strip, the lift coefficient undergoes integration over the chord length.
-This behavior is shown in @eq_86, the lift coefficient which is represenatrive for a span strip $i$ is denoted as $C_("lc",i)$ and is obtained through the integration of the lift coefficient $C_L$ over the boundaries leading edge le and  trailing edge te.
+As shown in @eq_86, the representative lift coefficient for a span strip $i$, denoted as $C_("lc",i)$, is derived through the integration of the local lift coefficient $C_L$ from the leading edge (le) to the trailing edge (te).
-Here, le stands for leading edge, which appears at the beginning of the chord, and te for trailing edge, which is found at the end of the chord.

 $ C_("lc",i) = integral_("le") ^("te")  C_(L,i) $ <eq_86>